stackotter/delta-client/Readme.md

 ## Minecraft version support

 At the moment the client only supports joining **1.16.1** servers.
 In the future I plan to support more versions.
-But not now, as that'd slow down development of more important features because it would create more maintenance work.

 Not every version will be perfectly supported but I will try and have the most polished support for the following versions;

 - 1.8.9
-- the latest speedrunning version (currently 1.16.1 and may be for a while)
+- the latest speedrunning version (currently 1.16.1)
 - the latest stable version

 ## Features